devjoes/DockerComposeFixture/README.md

-# DockerComposeFixture
+# Docker Compose Fixture
 A XUnit fixture that allows you to spin up docker compose files and then run tests against them.

-# Example Integration Test
+## Example Integration Test

     public class IntegrationTests : IClassFixture<DockerFixture>
     {